ma-laforge/AudioStick/README.md

 Each playlist is organized in its own directory, and media files are copied one-by-one, using numbered prefixes to maintain track order.

-Specifics of file-based playlists:
+Implementation details of file-based playlist:
  - Filenames are prepended with each file's position in the playlist.
- - Each playlist entry/"track" is copied to its own file (Adding a "track" twice in a playlist requires 2x the drive space of that "track").
+ - Each playlist entry/"track" is copied to its own file<br>
+   (Adding a "track" twice in a playlist requires 2x the drive space of that "track").

 ### Supported Playlist Files
 AudioStick currently supports playlists of the following formats: